devisle/advanced-react-cli/README.md

 ## About

-This is an npm package which aims to provide a better way to install a React starter application and third-party packages for your application through an intuitive CLI.
+This is an **NPM package** which aims to provide a better way to install a React-starter application and third-party packages for your application through an intuitive CLI.

 ## Project's Purpose